bnCrrthrs/indesign-scripts/README.md

 Selects the object above or below **each** item in the selection.
 This is useful when working on layouts with multiple layers.

+## selectTextFrameContents.js

+Selects the text contents of the currently selected text frame.

 ## stackOrderByArticle.js

 Will look at each item in each article in the articles panel, and move them one by one to a chosen layer.
 This allows you to set the stacking/reading order to match the tag order very easily.
 If an item is a threaded text frame, each frame in the thread is moved sequentially too, so the story stays in the correct order.